Join the next generation of poetry producers and help shape the future of live poetry.

 What will you do?

-- Produce your own live poetry events
+- Produce your own live poetry events and podcasts

 - Become an ambassador for the live poetry sector, taking an active role in advising on our programming